mastodon/documentation/content/en/admin/moderation.md

 ## Server-wide moderation {#server-wide-moderation}

-Because individually moderating a large volume of users from a misbehaving server can be exhausting, it is possible to pre-emptively moderate against all users from that particular server using a so-called **domain block**, which comes with several different levels of severity.
+Because individually moderating a large volume of users from a misbehaving server can be exhausting, it is possible to preemptively moderate against all users from that particular server using a so-called **domain block**, which comes with several different levels of severity.

 ### Reject media {#reject-media}